 The second way to know if your HIIT is the real deal is in the amount of recovery in between the 8 cardio sprints.
 Active recovery is moving at the pace of a casual walk and it is a full 90 seconds.

-If you rush the 90-second recovery and make it less, you just made the workout moderate intensity exercise.
+With the exception of very specific training for athletes, if you rush the 90-second recovery and make it less, you just made the workout moderate intensity exercise.
 The reason why is simple.
 Your fast fiber isn't recovered and you won’t be able to go all-out of the following cardio sprint.
 You may do the first couple of cardio sprints correctly, but if you rush the recovery, it’s not giving you the intensity needed to be sprint cardio.
 You need all three fiber types recovered so you can go all-out on all 8 cardio sprint reps.
 If you can still go all-out on the coming cardio sprint with less than a 90-second active recovery, this means you unintentionally paced on the previous rep and didn't’t recruit all three muscle fiber types to propel the movement.

 90 second active recovery